kimjohnsson/wiheat/README.md

 This integration uses the wi-heat api to poll HVAC data in Home Assistant.
 The Wi-Heat API has been reversed-engendered using an **IVT Nordic Inverter 12 PRN** (work still in progress).

-**Currently it is only possible to get data from the HVAC system.**
-Any attempt in controlling the HVAC system from Home Assistant will result in an `unknown error`.

 <img src="https://github.com/kimjohnsson/wiheat/blob/main/images/sensors.png?raw=true">
 <img src="https://github.com/kimjohnsson/wiheat/blob/main/images/hvac.png?raw=true">